/

 The optimal data integration tool depends entirely on your technical requirements and business objectives.

-• For one-way data warehousing and analytics, an ETL/ELT tool like Azure Data Factory is the correct choice.
+• For one-way data warehousing and analytics — or when you need the best ETL tools for integrating ERP data into a warehouse — Azure Data Factory is the correct choice.

 • For general-purpose workflow automation across many non-critical apps, a generic iPaaS platform can provide value.